Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Complications.
+The correct answer is No measurable morbidity.

 🔍 Key Findings